Syndicated Radio Host Joe Walsh Says President Obama Was Held To A Lower Standard Than Trump Because He’s Black

 RYE: Did you or did you not say that you lowered the standard because he was black?
 Did you or did not say that the standard was lowered because he was black?
 Did you or did you not say that?

 RYE: That is what makes you a bigot, Joe.

-After the CNN broadcast, Walsh repeated his racist claim that “Everyone made excuses for [Obama’s] inexperience simply because he’s black.”
+After the CNN broadcast, Walsh repeated his racist claim on Twitter, writing, “Everyone made excuses for [Obama’s] inexperience simply because he’s black.”

 — Joe Walsh (@WalshFreedom) March 29, 2017

 Walsh has a history of making racist and discriminatory statements.
 After the July 2016 murders of five officers of the Dallas Police Department, Walsh tweeted that President Obama and “black lives matter punks” had better “watch out,” because “Real America is coming after you.”
-Walsh also told black people to “quit complaining about slavery & inequality,” insisted the media focus after Trayvon Martin’s murder should be “black-on-black crime,” and rewrote Martin Luther King, Jr’s “I Have A Dream” speech to focus on Walsh's “dream that black America will take responsibility for improving their own lives,” and “cease their dependency on the government plantation.”
-Walsh was suspended from his radio show in 2014 for repeatedly using racial slurs on-air.
+Walsh also told black people to “quit complaining about slavery & inequality,” insisted the media focus after Trayvon Martin’s murder should be “black-on-black crime,” and rewrote Martin Luther King Jr.’s “I Have A Dream” speech to focus on his own “dream that black America will take responsibility for improving their own lives,” and “cease their dependency on the government plantation.”
+Walsh was suspended from his radio show in 2014 for repeatedly using racial slurs on air.